 The School of Engineering and Applied Science invites advanced graduate students, and postdoctoral researchers to participate in Princeton Pathway into the Academy Program (PPIA).

 This year-long career development program prepares early-stage researchers for faculty careers in engineering and computer science.
 The program offers structured support that supplements the guidance graduate students and postdoctoral researchers already receive from their advisors.
 It combines virtual trainings, check-ins, and other opportunities for ongoing mentorship and guidance.

 Virtual meeting attendees should demonstrate excellent research and scholarship potential as well as teaching ability.
 Key selection criteria will include a record of research and teaching excellence and potential future impact in their field or discipline.

 Faculty and leadership at Princeton believe diversity drives creativity, flexibility and innovation in the production of research and new knowledge.
 We bring together people across academic disciplines, from industry, non-profits and government, and from all nations and backgrounds in a collaborative culture to achieve breakthroughs of benefit to humanity.

-Eligible participants include graduate students in the last year of Ph.D. programs and all postdoctoral fellows, and those early in their career in industry who are interested in seeking academic positions in engineering and computer science as represented at Princeton University.
-Applicants must have an excellent record of research productivity and demonstrate the ability to develop a rigorous research program.
+Eligible participants include graduate students in the last year of Ph.D. programs, all postdoctoral fellows, and those early in their career in industry who are interested in seeking an academic position in engineering and computer science as represented at Princeton University.

 How to Apply